Translator

 What to expect

-- The majority of translators are self-employed.
-As a freelance translator you'd work from home and enjoy flexible hours, although work flow may be unpredictable.
+- As a freelance translator you'll work from home and enjoy flexible hours, although work flow may be unpredictable.
+You'll typically have quite regular interaction with clients both for seeking commissions for work and for completing the assignments.

 - In-house roles are usually office-based where you'll work independently.
 Working as part of a small team is possible in translation agencies or companies in large cities.
 Contact with clients is limited and mostly by email or phone.